Pragati17M/ecs-webapp-deployment/README.md

-# webapp-containers
+# deploying a web application using containers

-Here’s a step-by-step guide, along with sample code, for deploying a web application using containers.
+step-by-step guide, along with sample code, for deploying a web application using containers.
 In this example, we’ll use **Docker** for containerization and **Amazon ECS with Fargate** for deployment.
 We will also push the Docker image to **Amazon ECR (Elastic Container Registry)**.

 ### **1. Containerizing the Web Application with Docker**